AlivadTheImpala/school_vault/Probability Notation.md

 If we want to know the probability that BOTH events A AND B happen, then we use the ∩ intersection symbol.
-So the probability that both A and B happen is written as P(AB)
+So the probability that both A and B happen is written as P(A ∩ B)